Corporate stock buybacks are booming

 Buybacks have come into focus after Schumer and Sanders introduced legislation this month that aims to prevent company stock buybacks unless the firms put employees first, including a $15 minimum wage, seven days of paid sick time off, and health and pension benefits.

-In an op-ed published last week, the pair slammed the $1 trillion worth of stock buybacks in 2018 as a "practice of corporate self-indulgence."
+In their op-ed, the pair slammed the $1 trillion worth of stock buybacks in 2018 as a "practice of corporate self-indulgence."

 The reason it's problematic, they argue, is that buybacks don't benefit most Americans because a small percentage of people own a majority of the stocks.
 What's more, many executives receive stock-based compensation and would benefit from share repurchases.
 They also argue that buybacks limit a company's ability to invest in wages, R&D, training, and other benefits.

-Former Goldman Sachs CEO Lloyd Blankfein took to Twitter for the first time since leaving his post at the bank to respond to the senators' criticism.
+Former Goldman Sachs CEO Lloyd Blankfein took to Twitter earlier this month for the first time since leaving his post at the bank to respond to the senators' criticism.

 To that, Senator Sanders fired back.